Our World Gallery is now open, offering an exciting new redisplay of our Anthropology collections.

 Your donation makes the world of difference

-The World Gallery is due to open in 29 June 2018 and most of the £4.6m has already been raised thanks to the support of the Heritage Lottery Fund and other generous donors.
+The World Gallery is now open and most of the £4.6m has already been raised thanks to the support of the Heritage Lottery Fund and other generous donors.
 However we now need your help to complete the project.